 If you are ready to get started, check out the keto diet plan page, or the low carb food list.
 You can read about the benefits of the diet, or see some recipes and meal plans.
 Or just peruse the navigation bar and click on what interests you.

-Ketogenic Diet Resource is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Ketogenic Diet Resource is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate I earn from qualifying purchases.